-With more more reusable bags than we need, this was the perfect way to transform them.
-The two bags combined together made them into something even more useful than they were originally.
+With more more reusable bags than we need, this is the perfect way to transform them.
+Actually, combining the two bags makes them into something even more useful than originally.
 I had just enough left over from both bags to make another one; so I made the other one as a holiday gift!

 As a finishing touch, why not add a restaurant gift card in the front pocket?

 If you can sew a straight line, I hope you’ll give my BYOB bag a try!!
 You’ll be all set for gift giving this holiday season!